 This selective program offers a Business and Law degree in six years.
 Freshman students apply for the BABA, major in Business and Law at the same time as they are applying to Seattle University.
 Students who are selected for this program are guaranteed admission to Seattle University Law School by meeting the median LSAT score and GPA of the previous entering class after completing three years in the Albers School of Business and Economics.
 Although not guaranteed admission to the School of Law, students with less than the target medians will still be considered for admission to the program.
 Students must also demonstrate appropriate temperament and character for success in the legal profession.
 Participants in the program must have a high-school GPA of 3.5 and maintain a 3.5 throughout their 3 year UG experience.
+To be considered, they must also have a minimum SAT math score of 620 or ACT math score of at least 27.
 In addition, they must apply to the law school by December of their Junior year with adequate LSAT scores.

 For consideration of admittance to the BABA, major in Business and Law, read the program information carefully before writing a statement of interest (500 words or less) describing the ways the BABA, Business and Law Program fits with your academic and career plans, and the ways in which you feel you will be a good fit.
 Please forward your statement of interest to Assistant Dean of Undergraduate Programs, Dr. Teresa Ling (email@example.com), in the Albers School of Business and Economics.

 The BABA, major in Business and Law degree is conferred upon successful completion of the first year of study at the Seattle University School of Law.
 At that point, they will have completed 180 credits (30 semester credits during their senior year are taken in the Law School).
 The Law degree is conferred upon successful completion of the final two years of the School of Law curriculum.